maxxfuu/LLM-Execution-Environment/README.md

 Learning how to create a LLM sandbox execution environment.

-## 1️⃣ Phase One
+## Objective:
+Write a basic script to simulate the autograding and feedback response from a LLM.
+## 👨🏻‍💻 Game Plan
+1. Write dummy code thats easy for testing.
-1. Prompt the model to write some code.
+1. Pipline the dummy code into a Model to create unit tests.
-1. Create a pipeline for the models output.
-1. Create a script that uses import os and subprocess to create a virtual python environment.
-1. Have the script run a Unit Test Code against a dummy code.
+1. Pipline both the dummy code and unit test to a secure sandbox for test.
+1. Have another model evaluate the code and give feedback.